Alternative Energy Resources

 The Southline Transmission Project

-The Southline Transmission Project, is a 360 miles of new and rebuild 345 kV double circuit transmission project proposed by Southline Transmission LLC, that extends from Las Cruces, New Mexico to Tucson, Arizona.
-The BLM and Western Area Power Administration are joint-lead Agencies in the preparation of an EIS for the project.
-For BLM, New Mexico is the lead State for this project.
-The project would also cross State lands in New Mexico and Arizona, a short segment of National Forest System lands, a segment of Tohono O’odham Reservation, and the remainder crossing private holdings.
-The Project is a bi-directional transmission line designed to fulfill three key objectives: (1) improve regional grid reliability in southern New Mexico and southern Arizona, (2) mitigate existing congestion on the regional transmission grid, and (3) facilitate the interconnection of renewable and conventional energy resources with the grid.
-The Notice of Intent was published in the federal Register on April 4, 2012, notifying the public of the intent to prepare an EIS.
-Six public meetings were held in NM and AZ.
-The public scoping comment period has been extended another 30 days to July 6, 2012. http://www.blm.gov/nm/st/en/prog/more/lands_realty/southline_transmission.html
+The Southline Transmission Project (Project) is a 360 mile new and rebuilt 345 kV double circuit transmission project proposed by Southline Transmission LLC that extends from Las Cruces, New Mexico, to Tucson, Arizona.
+The BLM and Western Area Power Administration are joint-lead agencies in the preparation of an environmental impact statement (EIS) for the Project.
+For BLM, New Mexico has been designated as the lead State for the Project.
+The Project would also cross State land in New Mexico and Arizona, a National Forest System Lands, the Tohono O’odham Reservation, and private holdings.
+The Project is a bi-directional transmission line designed to fulfill three key objectives: (1) improve regional grid reliability in southern New Mexico and southern Arizona; (2) mitigate existing congestion on the regional transmission grid; and (3) facilitate the interconnection of renewable and conventional energy resources with the grid.
+The Notice of Availability of the Draft EIS was published in the Federal Register on April 11, 2014.
+Six public meetings were held in New Mexico and Arizona.
+The Final EIS is expected to be available spring 2015. http://www.blm.gov/nm/st/en/prog/more/lands_realty/southline_transmission.html.

 San Juan Basin Energy Connect Project